alexborisov/foxfire/docs/README.md

 "float"(1-64 bits), "unsigned float"(1-64 bits)
 ```

-BPM_db automatically typecasts between PHP and MySQL.
+FoxFire automatically casts between PHP and MySQL data types.
 To ensure the class makes both a correct and expected type conversion, casting
 information is hard-coded into the table declaration.

 ```php